avast/gradle-docker-compose-plugin/README.md

     removeVolumes = true // default is true removeOrphans = false // removes containers for services not defined in the Compose file; default is false

-    projectName = 'my-project' // allow to set custom docker-compose project name (defaults to a stable name derived from absolute path of the project and nested settings name), set to null to Docker Compose default (directory name) executable = '/path/to/docker-compose' // allow to set the path of the docker-compose executable (useful if not present in PATH) dockerExecutable = '/path/to/docker' // allow to set the path of the docker executable (useful if not present in PATH) dockerComposeWorkingDirectory = '/path/where/docker-compose/is/invoked/from'
+    projectName = 'my-project' // allow to set custom docker-compose project name (defaults to projectNamePrefix-project.name-nested_project.name), set to null to Docker Compose default (directory name) projectNamePrefix = 'build-88' // used to create a safe projectName. if empty it will be derived from absolute path of the project executable = '/path/to/docker-compose' // allow to set the path of the docker-compose executable (useful if not present in PATH) dockerExecutable = '/path/to/docker' // allow to set the path of the docker executable (useful if not present in PATH) dockerComposeWorkingDirectory = '/path/where/docker-compose/is/invoked/from'